smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       about the specialization, including the template arguments.

     * ``DependentFunctionTemplateSpecializationInfo *``
-      (``TK_DependentFunctionTemplateSpecialization``): This is a
+      (``TK_DependentFunctionTemplateSpecialization``): This can only
-      function template specialization that hasn't yet been resolved to a particular specialized [TODO: Hmm?] function template.
-The pointer has additional information.
+      appear as the target of a ``friend`` declaration, and represents a set of candidate templates and a sequence of dependent template arguments.
+Resolution of both, to a particular concrete specialization, is delayed until the enclosing class template is instantiated.
+See
+      `Diagram: Class template contains friend function template specialization`_ for an example.

   * ``DeclarationNameLoc DNLoc``: Additional location and type information for the ``NamedDecl::Name`` field.
 For example, if this